 “Thailand and Vietnam would be the two major forefronts,” Eric Yip, marketing director of Quantel, an Asian company focused on clean energy and electricity, told regional media.
 The market in Vietnam is growing, especially for electric motorcycles, known as e-motorbikes.
 And in Thailand, the EV market is expected to reach 1.2 million units within the next few years.
 “This makes Southeast Asia quite a big market,” Yip said.

 Countries are encouraging car companies and trade groups to help make EVs more accessible to the people.
 In Vietnam, Vinfast, the country’s first carmaker, released a line of electric scooters.
-The Electric Vehicle Association of the Philippines set a target of 1 million EVs on the road by 2020.
-The country’s Department of Energy partnered with the Asian Development Bank to introduce e-tricycles that run on lithium-ion batteries.
-Singapore is winking at the idea of electric buses.
+The Philippines Department of Energy partnered with the Asian Development Bank to introduce e-tricycles that run on lithium-ion batteries.
+Singapore announced a series of incentives to grow the country’s EV population and phase out ICE vehicles by 2040.
 In late 2018, its Land Transportation Authority awarded a tender to three companies for the first 60 electric buses.

 Many Asian automakers are transforming and adopting EV technology, and some have started building components instead of an entire EV.
 Yip added that most of the key components for EVs, such as batteries, will soon be manufactured in Asia, possibly making the region a major global source for parts.

 However, there are still hindrances before EVs overtake ICEs in the region, including higher tax rates on EVs, a shortage of charging stations and limited range.
 Analysts have suggested more government intervention is needed to drive growth of the sector, and Yip told the EE Times Asia in June 2019 that similar incentives such as London’s ultra-low emission zones, which charge certain vehicles an entry fee to drive in the city, could be a viable incentive.